wessman/defer.js/README.markdown

 ## License, Copyright  &amp; Trademark ##

-defer.js is made available under the Apache 2.0 License.
+defer.js is made available under the Apache License, Version 2.0.

 All code in this repository is copyright 2011-2012 Ian J. Wessman.